 Texas has the 24th most equitable school districts in the U.S. overall, but some districts within the state are fairer than others.
-To find out where school funding is distributed most equitably, WalletHub scored 1,020 districts in Texas based on two metrics: average household income and expenditures for public elementary and secondary schools per pupil.
-Read on for the district ranking and a complete description of our methodology.
+To find out where school funding is distributed most equitably, WalletHub scored 1,016 districts in Texas based on two metrics: average household income and expenditures for public elementary and secondary schools per pupil.

 Most & Least Equitable School Districts in Texas